Shadow Children: Main characters

 The protagonist of Among the Hidden, Among the Impostors, Among the Barons, and Among the Free.
 He is the third child of a farmer and has lived most of his life hidden in his house with no company aside from his family.
 He has two older brothers, Matthew and Mark.
 After meeting Jen Talbot, the third child and only daughter of his affluent new neighbors, the Talbots, Luke begins to question his status as a third child and the world he lives in.
 He begins a difficult path towards living outside of the shadows, beginning with leaving the house he grew up in to live semi-openly.
 He uses the alias "Lee Grant", the deceased son of a prominent Baron family, after leaving his home to live in a boarding school.
-When Lee Grant's brother Smithfield (Smits) visits, Luke meets the parents.
+Luke gradually finds his own way to fight against the Population Police and honour Jen's legacy.